12 free days out during your caravan holiday in Cornwall

 If you need to hire equipment there are plenty of bike hire shops at Padstow, Wadebridge and Bodmin.

 Get back to nature in the diverse and refreshing Cardinham Woods.
-About 30mins from Tregoad, this beautiful forest is well kept and offers four walking trails, three cycling trails, a play area and picnic area.
+About 30 mins from Tregoad Holiday Park, this beautiful forest is well kept and offers four walking trails, three cycling trails, a play area and picnic area.

 Plus, if you like to take your best canine friend along with you during your caravan holidays in Cornwall, Cardinham Woods also makes a nice change of scenery for walkies and dogs are welcomed on site.